tbmelabs/tbmelabs-authorization-server/README.md

 * **Timon Borter** - *Initial work* - [bbortt](https://github.com/bbortt)

 See also the list of [contributors](https://github.com/tbmelabs/tbme-tv/contributors) who participated in this project.

+## Hat Tips

+* To [swaechter](https://github.com/swaechter) for the Angular-Server-Side-Rendering in `AngularUniversalRenderEngine.java`.
+Original code is in [this repository](https://github.com/swaechter/angularj-universal).

 ## License